 “penetrating investigation of the so-called parity laws which has led to important discoveries regarding the elementary particles.”

 Even in the face of the theta-tau puzzle, most physicists had not seriously contemplated the possibility of parity breaking.
-Physics giant Richard Feynman was pleased that at one point he gave the odds of parity breaking being discovered as low as 1 in 50!
+Physics giant Richard Feynman was pleased that at one point he gave the odds of parity breaking being discovered as 1-in-50!

-Particle physics had been held back for years by the incorrect assumption that parity could not be broken in weak interactions.
+Particle physics was held back for years by the incorrect assumption that parity could not be broken in weak interactions.
 Yang and Lee set particle physics free again.

 Prior to his Nobel Prize winning work, Yang studied the fundamental forces in particle physics and how they relate to one another.